catvaku/progPresentation/readme.md

 ```

 ### String Comparison
-Strings can be compared using in-built strcmp() function.
+Strings can be compared using in-built strcmp() function. <br />
-It's available in <ins>#include<string.h></ins>
+It's available in `#include<string.h>`

-syntax: strcmp(leftStr, rightStr);
+`syntax`: strcmp(leftStr, rightStr)

 it returns 3 values:
-- 0: A value equal to zero when both strings are found to be identical.
+- `0`: A value equal to zero when both strings are found to be identical.
-- greater than zero:  A value greater than zero is returned when the first not matching character in leftStr have the greater ASCII value than the corresponding character in rightStr
+- `greater than zero`:  A value greater than zero is returned when the first not matching character in leftStr have the greater ASCII value than the corresponding character in rightStr
-- less than zero: A value less than zero is returned when the first not matching character in leftStr have lesser ASCII value than the corresponding character in rightStr.
+- `less than zero`: A value less than zero is returned when the first not matching character in leftStr have lesser ASCII value than the corresponding character in rightStr.